-Students within the elementary education concentration may pursue initial teacher licensure (grades 1-6) by completing an elementary education major and a second major in interdisciplinary studies (IDIS).
-In this concentration, students will learn the theory, research, and pedagogy necessary to teach elementary school students through the elementary education major and will develop interdisciplinary studies content knowledge through the IDIS major.
+Students within the elementary education concentration may pursue initial teacher licensure (grades 1-6) by completing an elementary education major.
+In this concentration, students will learn the theory, research, and pedagogy necessary to teach elementary school students through the elementary education major and will develop interdisciplinary studies content knowledge through their general education coursework.

-Throughout the program of study, students will complete several field-based experiences in elementary school settings, which will be supervised by university mentor teachers and/or university faculty supervisors.
-These field-based experiences will provide students with opportunities to observe and participate in elementary school instruction that incorporates what students are learning in their educational pedagogy classes as well as what they are learning in their IDIS content courses.
+Throughout the program of study, students will complete several field-based experiences in elementary school settings, which will be supervised by mentor teachers and university faculty supervisors.
+These field-based experiences will provide students with opportunities to observe and participate in elementary school instruction that incorporates what students are learning in their educational pedagogy classes as well as what they are learning in their general education courses.
 Students will complete a formal practicum for their elementary education major as required for initial teacher licensure.
-This program meets the standards of the National Council for Accreditation of Teacher Education.
+This program meets the standards of the Council for Accreditation of Educator Preparation.

 Curriculum and Other Information

 All Teacher Candidates will meet the following Professional Standards for Teachers: